Creamy risotto… no stirring required! This No-Stir Risotto is completely foolproof and SO delicious with balsamic roasted vegetables!

 But.
 The fact still remains that I really do still love having people over….and I really do still love to feed them.
 (It only sounds like I don’t!)
 It’s just that I have to be realistic….and if I want to enjoy their company at all, I have to make something that is E-A-S-Y!!
 Like this No-Stir Risotto with Balsamic Roasted Vegetables.
 This dish is perfect for entertaining (even with three kids) because it’s quick and easy…..yet impressive!
 So you can still enjoy your company, and take care of your kids, without losing your mind.
 Which is NOT an easy feat.

-8 c. chopped fresh vegetables – (1 small zucchini, 1 small yellow squash, 4 oz. sliced baby bella mushrooms, 1/2 medium eggplant, 1/2 c. red onion, 1 green pepper)
+- 8 cups chopped fresh vegetables (I used 1 small zucchini, 1 small yellow squash, 4 oz. sliced baby bella mushrooms, 1/2 medium eggplant, 1/2 c. red onion, 1 green pepper)

-2. In a medium saucepan heat 2 Tbsp. olive oil and cook 1/2 c. chopped red onion until tender.
+- In a medium saucepan heat 2 Tbsp. olive oil; add 1/2 cup chopped red onion and saute until tender.

-5. While rice is simmering, spread 8 c. chopped fresh vegetables on a large rimmed baking sheet.
-Drizzle with 1/8 c. olive oil, 1/4 c. balsamic vinegar, and 1 tsp. kosher salt.
+- While rice is simmering, spread 8 cups chopped fresh vegetables on a large rimmed baking sheet.
+Drizzle with 1/8 cup olive oil, 1/4 cup balsamic vinegar, and 1 teaspoon kosher salt.

 - Roast at 425° for 25 minutes, stirring halfway through.